Why is nuclear rhetoric rising on the Korean Peninsula? – DW – 10/07/2024

 The two Koreas are ratcheting up their cross-border rhetoric to new heights with threats of nuclear retaliation and regime annihilation, raising concerns that a minor border incident could turn brinkmanship into an armed clash.

-Bilateral tensions have been bubbling for decades, but appear to have ramped up once more since the right-of-center President Yoon Suk-yeol took office in Seoul in 2022, replacing the left-leaning administration of Moon Jae-in and his policy of outreach to Pyongyang.
+Bilateral tensions have been bubbling for decades, but appear to have ramped up once more since the right-of-center President Yoon Suk Yeol took office in Seoul in 2022, replacing the left-leaning administration of former president Moon Jae-in and his policy of outreach to Pyongyang.

 With the relationship worsening, Yoon provoked fury in the North on October 1 when he gave a speech at South Korea's Armed Forces Day, warning North Korean leader Kim Jong Un that he would face "the end of his regime" if Pyongyang ever attempted to use nuclear weapons.